 Day 1, Phase 1: Ground control briefing

 Task Presentation by Ground Control to present the organization of SJSTE activities, aims, objectives and timetable

 Team Whole cohort of participants

 Technology Online synchronous event

 Time 30'

 SRL behaviour Consume

-Changes No changes

-Day 1, Phase 2: Crews presentations

-Task A referee from each of the groups formed during the ice-breaking activity will present their group to the whole cohort of participants.
-The presentation will use the two maps (competences and feelings) prepared during Phase 3 of the ice- breaking activity.
+Day 1, Phase 2: Crews presentations Task A referee from each of the groups formed during the ice-breaking activity will present their group to the whole cohort of participants.
+The presentation will use the two maps (competences and feelings) prepared during Phase 3 of the ice-breaking activity.
 After each presentation, the group will briefly discuss with Ground Control the inclusion stars that should be awarded for the ice-breaking activity.

-Team Spaceship groups presenting to the whole cohort of participants

-Technology Online synchronous event

-Time 5' of presentation per group + 5' for discussion on inclusion stars per group + 30' as buffer (2h10' total)

-SRL behaviour Connect
+Team Spaceship groups presenting to the whole cohort of participants Technology Online synchronous event Time 5' of presentation per group + 5' for discussion on inclusion stars per group + 30' as buffer (2h10' total) SRL behaviour Connect populate it (headmaster, teachers, school staff, if possible children whose parents provided consent).

-Changes No changes

-(All days, to be used as interlude) Pictures from the surface

-Task A representative from the hosting school (Sofia) will show brief videos taken around their school structure.
-The videos will show the school both in its physical organization (e.g. classrooms, labs, mess hall, gym) and the people who populate it (headmaster, teachers, school staff, if possible children whose parents provided consent).
 Videos will be prepared before the SJSTE and will have an informal and playful tone, providing as authentic a glimpse as possible of ordinary school life.
-Team Hosting school representatives presenting to the whole cohort Technology Online synchronous event Time Around 5 videos of 10' each, one for each SJSTE day SRL behaviour Connect + (for the presenting school) contribute Changes All videos were presented the same day, as technical issues prevented their presentation in the first days of the SJSTE
+Team Hosting school representatives presenting to the whole cohort Technology Online synchronous event Time Around 5 videos of 10' each, one for each SJSTE day SRL behaviour Connect + (for the presenting school) contribute

+(All days, to be used as interlude) Pictures from the surface Task A representative from the hosting school will show brief videos taken around their school structure.
+The videos will show the school both in its physical organization (e.g. classrooms, labs, mess hall, gym) and the people who

 Day 2, Phase 1: Introduction to social inclusion

 Task Presentation by Ground Control on the concept of social inclusion, its main features, the main barriers, and the predominant approaches for fostering it.
 The presentation will not present a single approach to deal with diversity, but will rather present integration and inclusion approaches noting how they lead to different policies (e.g. separate vs. mixed classrooms)

 Team Whole cohort of participants

 Technology Online synchronous event

 Time 45'

 SRL behaviour Consume

-Changes No changes

 Day 2, Phase 2: National presentations Task Each team leader will present their school and the main challenges they face in terms of inclusion.
 Each presentation will include, when possible, an episode in which inclusion appeared to be critical (and, in case, how the school/teachers acted upon it).
 The presentations will have been prepared by team leaders prior to the start of the SJSTE.
-Team School representatives presenting to the whole cohort Technology Online synchronous event Time 20' per school + 10' as buffer (1h30' total) SRL behaviour Contribute + Consume Changes Reduced to 1h05' total
+Team School representatives presenting to the whole cohort Technology Online synchronous event Time 20' per school + 10' as buffer (1h30' total) SRL behaviour Contribute + Consume

 Day 2, Phase 3: Finding the spaceship's flag

 Task Participants will be divided in the 'spaceship' groups and will be asked to find a spaceship slogan/motto that represents their view of inclusion (starting from the introduction to approaches to diversity provided by Ground Control).

 Team Spaceship groups

 Technology Online synchronous event, using break-out rooms

 Time 20'

 SRL behaviour Create

-Changes No changes; substantial language barriers were first detected here